[c] –Steven A. Cerra, Introduction, copyright protected; all rights reserved.

 He was kind and considerate to me and my mates and always very open to requests to play certain tunes.

 For some reason, I had become very taken with Tadd Dameron’s, If You Could See Me Now.
 When I asked him if he would play it, I remembered that he got a very distant look on his face and said: “ I don’t play it much anymore, but if you’ll stick around, I’ll close the last set with it.”

 A few years later, Bill was again appearing at Shelly’s, this time with a trio which included Chuck Israels on bass and Larry Bunker on drums, who was my mentor and friend.

 When he played, Bill always hunched over the piano, kept his head down and was seemingly oblivious to anyone else in the room.

 I had quietly entered the club and was seated so that I could observe Larry’s drumming [no instructional videos in those days, only personal observation].

 After the tune they were playing when I walked in had concluded, Bill started in on If You Could See Me Now.

-While later talking with Larry as he was putting his cymbals away for the evening, I mentioned the tune and Larry said that in the two years he had been with Bill, this was the first time that Bill had played If You Could See Me Now while he had been with the trio!
+While later talking with Larry as he was putting his cymbals away for the evening, I mentioned the tune and Larry said that in the year-and-a-half that he had been with Bill, this was the first time that Bill had played If You Could See Me Now while he had been with the trio!

 Imagine my pleasure then when my copy of Bill’s “The Sesjun Radio Shows” double CD arrived and I found If You Could See Me Now as the opening track on the second disc.